NeuroJSON/jnifti/JNIfTI_specification.md

        "_ArrayData_": [v1,v2,v3,...]
   }
 ```
-The direct storage format and the annotated storage format are equivalent.
-In the
+The direct storage format and the annotated storage format are functionally
-below sections, we use mostly the direct form to explain the data format, but
+equivalent.
+While we primarily describe data storage in the context of the direct
-one shall also be able to store the data using the annotated format.
+format below, it is applicable to the annotated format as well.
 We also note that
-any valid JSON formatted data structure can be converted to a binary form using the
+any valid JSON formatted data structure can be converted into a binary form using the
-rules defined in the [Binary JData specification](https://github.com/OpenJData/bjdata)
+rules defined in the [Binary JData specification](https://github.com/OpenJData/bjdata),
 which was extended from [UBJSON specification (Draft 12)](http://ubjson.org).